Mattcreates25/intern_journal/README.md

 fetch model nucleic acid and/or proteomic sequences that will be included in the repository for my library

 ## __milestone 7__ :pushpin:
-identify which repository my library will use to call sequences if need be.
+identify which database my library will use to call sequences if need be.

 ## __milestone 8__ :pushpin:
 generate useful functions that will allow for manipulation of collected data